-- 37- During these meetings intensive discussion on draft text of Structured Approach arrived to many common understandings that were almost achieving an agreement.
-However, as previous practices, instructions of the Director General seized the discussion and made it fruitless. - 38- However, for the sake of moving forward, Iran concentrated on only 3 major paragraphs and provided offers to the Agency team.
+37- During these meetings intensive discussion on the draft text of Structured Approach arrived to many common understandings that were almost achieving an agreement.
+However, as previous practices, instructions of the Director General seized the discussion and made it fruitless.

+38- However, for the sake of moving forward, Iran concentrated on only 3 major paragraphs and provided offers to the Agency team.
 It was suggested that after discussion with the Director General, during the next meeting the text would be finalized.

-Ninth Meetings in in Tehran, 13 February 2013
+Ninth Meetings in Tehran, 13 February 2013

-The meeting took place, BUT surprisingly, the Agency team nulled all the achievements from the previous meetings and rolled back to the very first meeting.
-This was clearly showed that they don't have authorization to conclude the text!
-After long discussions, progress made in order to reach a conclusion.
-Based on mutual understanding by both sides, the Agency team decided to prolong their mission for one more day and responding to the motivation of Iranian team for finalizing the Structured Approach.
-But the DG interfered and prevented to continue the discussion.
+39- The meeting took place, BUT surprisingly, the Agency team nullified all the achievements from the previous meetings and rolled back to the very first meeting.
+This clearly showed that they don't have authorization to conclude the text!
+After long discussions, progress was made in order to reach a conclusion.
+Based on mutual understanding by both sides, the Agency team decided to prolong their mission for one more day and responding to the motivation of the Iranian team for finalizing the Structured Approach.
+But the DG interfered and prevented continuation of the discussion.
 Therefore, the Agency team had to go back to Vienna.
-Although, the Agency team was ready to agree on the date of next meeting, but the DG refused to do so.
-Despite of DG personal view on positive progress which has been achieved, the Agency team revealed that the DG intends to make a neutral reflection in his report by saying that the work is ongoing, without setting any date for the next round of meeting.
+Although the Agency team was ready to agree on the date of the next meeting, but the DG refused to do so.
+Despite the DG's personal view on positive progress which has been achieved, the Agency team revealed that the DG intends to make a neutral reflection in his report by saying that the work is ongoing, without setting any date for the next round of meeting.
 Regrettably, not only the DG did not act accordingly, but contrary to the Agency's statement, he reflected a negative message in his recent report to the Board of Governors.

 Recalling the statement made by the US representative in the BOG meeting in November 2012 as: "If by March Iran has not begun substantive cooperation with the IAEA, the United States will work with other Board members to pursue appropriate Board action, and would urge the Board to consider reporting this lack of progress to the UN Security Council."
 Such statement is a clear threatening and destructive approach to the talks between the Agency and Iran on the modality (Structured Approach).
-It seems that DG's effort by not reflecting facts on positive achievements, not accepting expansion of the meetings and refusing to fix the date of next meeting shows his intention to accommodate the USA determination, direction and approach.
+It seems that the DG's effort by not reflecting facts on positive achievements, not accepting expansion of the meetings and refusing to fix the date of the next meeting shows his intention to accommodate the USA determination, direction and approach.
 This act of the DG is a complete deviation from his mandate stipulated in the IAEA Statute by following instructions from outside of the Agency.

-- 40- In this regard, the DG states in paragraph 64 of the report GOV/2013/6 that "...and despite the intensified dialogue between the Agency and Iran since January 2012 in nine rounds of talks, it has not been possible to agree on the structured approach.
+40- In this regard, the DG stated in paragraph 64 of the report GOV/2013/6 that "...and despite the intensified dialogue between the Agency and Iran since January 2012 in nine rounds of talks, it has not been possible to agree on the structured approach.
 The Director General is unable to report any progress on the clarification of outstanding issues, including those relating to possible military dimensions to Iran's nuclear programme".
-While, it should be noted that the I.R. of Iran has expressed its readiness to resolve all ambiguities related to Iran's nuclear program, but adversely the Agency has mortgaged all other main issues by just focusing to have access to a sensitive military base (Parchin) which is irrelevant to the Agency's mandate, blocking the progress on the remaining ambiguities which do not require any access to any center of national security concern.
-We should first agree on the modality and then implement the agreed modality. - 41- The I.R. of Iran urges the IAEA, pursuant to an agreement on the Modality (Structured Approach), to primarily proceed to resolve the remaining alleged issues to make progress onward.
-For instance, the case of high explosive test in Marivan which was a very harsh allegation against Iran shall be resolved, for which Iran proposed a visit, but was rejected by the Agency.
-So it is not clear why the IAEA refused to visit such an important alleged point.
+While the I.R. of Iran has expressed its readiness to resolve all ambiguities related to Iran's nuclear program, but adversely the Agency has mortgaged all other main issues by just focusing on having access to a sensitive military base (Parchin) which is irrelevant to the Agency's mandate, blocking the progress on the remaining ambiguities which do not require any access to any center of national security concern.
+We should first agree on the modality and then implement the agreed modality.